lincw/scRNA_tutorial/README.md

 ---

 Each topic is in its own file for easy editing and expansion.
 Click on any section above to get started!

+## Key Features and Best Practices

+This tutorial emphasizes rigorous analytical approaches and best practices for scRNA-seq data analysis:

+- **Comprehensive Quality Control**: Including doublet detection with tools like DoubletFinder and Scrublet
+- **Modern Normalization Methods**: SCTransform and scran pooling-based normalization alongside traditional approaches
+- **Batch Effect Correction**: Clear guidance on correct workflow ordering for batch integration
+- **Multi-resolution Clustering**: Testing different resolutions to find optimal cell type granularity
+- **Robust Cell Type Annotation**: Using multiple markers and orthogonal validation methods
+- **Trajectory Analysis**: Detailed prerequisites and proper workflows for RNA velocity analysis
+- **Protein Interaction Network Integration**: Advanced methods for incorporating PPI data into cell communication analysis

+These advanced approaches will help ensure more reliable and reproducible results from your scRNA-seq analysis.